 Battle Of Manzikert History & Facts

-Battle of Manzikert Happened Between Byzantine Empire & Seljuk Empire of Turks
+Battle of Manzikert (1071) Byzantine Empire vs Seljuk Turks

 Turks rode horses in Central Asian steppes and established big states one after another.
 As a nomad and warrior tribe, Turks lived together with Mongolian tribes for centuries.
 Although Mongols and Turks established marriage relations and allied together, they also fought against each other as well.